Overview

 What to See & Do

-• The Round Tower – Climb the 99‑ft tower (approximately 120 steps).
-The ascent is tight and steep, but the panoramic view of the city, the 18th‑century Bishop’s Palace, and the River Nore is unrivalled.
+- The Round Tower – Climb the 99‑ft tower (approximately 120 steps).
+The ascent is tight and steep; under‑12s are not admitted.
+The panoramic view of the city, the 18th‑century Bishop’s Palace, and the River Nore is unrivalled.

 Practical Information

-Visiting Hours – See the table above for seasonal opening times.
-The last admission is always 30 minutes before closing, so plan your climb accordingly.
+Visiting Hours – See the table in the front‑matter for seasonal opening times.
+The last admission is always 30 minutes before closing.

 Tickets – Admission for the cathedral and tower starts at €6.50 per adult.
 Tickets can be purchased online via the official booking page or in person at the ticket desk.
 Group and school tours are available by prior booking.

-Accessibility – The cathedral interior is partially wheelchair accessible, with level flooring in the nave and aisles.
-The round tower’s narrow spiral staircase is not wheelchair‑friendly and may be challenging for those with mobility issues or a fear of heights.
+Accessibility – The nave and aisles are level and partially wheelchair‑accessible.
+The round tower’s narrow spiral staircase is not wheelchair‑friendly and may be challenging for those with mobility issues, vertigo or claustrophobia; children under 12 are not permitted to climb.

 Location & Transport – The cathedral sits at Saint Canice’s Cathedral The Close, Coach Road, Kilkenny City (R95 V63H).
-GPS coordinates are 52.656695 N, ‑7.257430 W. Limited on‑site parking is available; most visitors park in the nearby public car parks and walk the short distance.
-Detailed directions are available on the Google Maps link.
+GPS coordinates are 52.656695 N, ‑7.257430 W. Limited on‑site parking is available; most visitors use the nearby public car parks on John Street or the Castle Car Park and walk the short distance.
+Bus routes 1, 2 and 3 stop at the Kilkenny City Centre, a few minutes’ walk away.

 Facilities – Restrooms, a gift shop, and information leaflets in 15 languages are on site.
 Dogs are not permitted inside the cathedral or tower.